FAQs

 Who decided the Trails Map?

 The current trails map is only a proposed guide for planning routes and connections.
 The map based on Parks & Recreation goal to connect our schools, neighborhoods, parks, waterfront, the White Pine Trail.
 We also plan to connect to existing trails in our surrounding communities including Ada, Algoma, Cannon, Grand Rapids, Grand Rapids Township, and Walker.
-We welcome and invite your questions, concerns, and suggestions to improve the current draft.
+We welcome and invite your questions, concerns, and suggestions to improve the existing plan.

 How will the Township decide how funds are spent?